whprocter/RPr-Kang-2020/README.md

 # Original Accessibility Notebook readme.md Content

 > The content below was the root `readme.md` document for the Where COVID-19 Accessibility notebook.
-Some of this content should be moved to the `metadata.csv` file.
+Some of this content should be moved to the `metadata.csv` file and other content can be removed or copied over to `docs/report`

 [![CyberGISX](results/figures/original/CyberGISXLogo.svg)](https://cybergisxhub.cigi.illinois.edu/)